Assyrians: Homeland

 Sizable Assyrian populations only remain in Syria, where an estimated 400,000 Assyrians live, and in Iraq, where an estimated 300,000 Assyrians live.
 This is a decline from an estimate of 1,100,000 Assyrians in the 1980s, following instability caused by the American invasion of Iraq in 2003.
 In Iran and Turkey, only small populations remain, with only 20,000 Assyrians in Iran, and a small but growing Assyrian population in Turkey, where 25,000 Assyrians live, mostly in the cities and not the ancient settlements.
+This marks a significant decline from the 1980s, when Turkey had about 70,000 Assyrians and Iran had an estimated 50,000 living in Tehran alone in 1987.

 Worldwide population changes of the Assyrian population, showing a steep decline in areas where Assyrians lived historically, however a sharp increase in the overall population of the Assyrian diaspora.

 In Tur Abdin, a traditional centre of Assyrian culture, there are only 2,500 Assyrians left.
 Down from 50,000 in the 1960 census, but up from 1,000 in 1992.
 This sharp decline is due to an intense conflict between Turkey and the PKK in the 1980s.
 However, there are an estimated 25,000 Assyrians in all of Turkey, with most living in Istanbul.
 Most Assyrians currently reside in the West due to the centuries of persecution by the neighboring Muslims.
 Prior to the Islamic State of Iraq and the Levant, in a 2013 report by a Chaldean Syriac Assyrian Popular Council official, it was estimated that 300,000 Assyrians remained in Iraq.
+In 1823, reports by Georg Hassel found that Assyrians constituted at least 5% of the Ottoman Empire's Asian population.

-Assyrian subgroups
+Subgroups

-There are three main Assyrian subgroups: Eastern, Western, Chaldean.
+There are predominantly three Christian Assyrian subgroups: Eastern, Western, Chaldean.
 These subdivisions are only partially overlapping linguistically, historically, culturally, and religiously.